Nominating and Corporate Governance Committee

 The purposes of the Nominating and Corporate Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Altaba Inc. (the “Company”) shall be to identify and recommend to the Board individuals qualified to serve as directors of the Company and on committees of the Board; to advise the Board with respect to the Board’s composition, procedures and committees; to develop and recommend to the Board a set of corporate governance principles applicable to the Company; and, together with the Chair of the Board, to oversee the evaluation of the Board and its committees.

 This Charter is intended as a component of the flexible governance framework within which the Board, assisted by its committees, directs the affairs of the Company.
-While it should be interpreted in the context of all applicable laws, regulations and listing requirements, as well as in the context of the Company’s Certificate of Incorporation and Bylaws, it is not intended to establish by its own force any legally binding obligations.
+While it should be interpreted in the context of the Investment Company Act of 1940 and all other applicable laws and regulations (the “Applicable Laws”), as well as in the context of the Company’s Certificate of Incorporation and Bylaws, it is not intended to establish by its own force any legally binding obligations.

 II.
 COMPOSITION OF THE COMMITTEE